sefop/sefop-training-hub/guides/brownfield-adoption-guide.md

 ## Introduction

-In the majority of the cases we start to work in a project that has already an existing repository.
+In the majority of the cases we start to work in a project that already has an existing repository.
 Either because the repository was inherited, or because the project has already started.
 The implication is clear: you won't be able to design the application from scratch with all the good software principles you know.

 When you enter this new project, in my experience, most likely there are going to be gaps regarding the desired design of the system with respect to the current state of the system.
 Are these gaps easily solvable?
 If the answer is no, then you are probably facing a **legacy system**: a system that is basically difficult to modify.

 Dealing with a legacy system is hard, but not impossible.
-On this guide I will explain how I successfully worked with a legacy system.
+In this guide I will explain how I successfully worked with a legacy system.
 Hopefully these lessons can work for you as well.
 My advice will complement the timeless book on this topic "Working Effectively with Legacy Code" by Michael Feathers.

 ## What is a legacy system?